ponkis/mystral/README.md

 - Windows 10 1809 or newer.
 - .NET SDK 8.0 or newer for development.
 - Inno Setup 6 for creating the Windows installer.
-- A Last.fm API account for Last.fm links and scrobbling.
+- A Last.fm API account for Last.fm links and scrobbling (optional)

 ## First Setup